 Spell Power Cure is the set you will put on and never take off; it offers an incredible damage buff up to 6 group members.
 Triggers on overhealing, more healing ticks when players are at full health means a higher uptime.
 Aim for an uptime of 80% or higher.

 Farmed in the DLC dungeon White Gold Tower.

-Mending is a set that will debuff all the enemies by lowering their damage output; increasing the survivability of your group by a noticable amount.
-Some bosses have such an high weapon damage stat that this set will not make a difference, or use attacks that does not scale with their stats (for example: vMOL Rakkhat).
+Mending is a set that debuffs the enemies (10 meter radius) by lowering their damage output; increasing the survivability of your group by a noticeable amount.
+Some bosses have such an high weapon damage stat that this set will not make a difference, or use attacks that do not scale with their stats (for example: vMOL Rakkhat).
 The debuff has a 10 meter radius, which is something you should account for in your positioning.